 Q. What are the minimum requirements to apply?
 What should I do before I consider applying?

 A. Admission to a degree program is determined by the School of Education’s faculty, departmental, or program committee that sets admissions standards and degree requirements for study in a particular area.
 Some departments require an interview after a completed application has been submitted.
-Please be sure to refer to Admissions Deadlines & Requirements and International Student Admissions sections of our website to confirm application requirements.
+Please refer to the admissions deadlines and requirements and international student admissions sections of our website to confirm application requirements.

 Q. How do I apply?

-A. Each step of the application process is outlined on the How to Apply and Admissions Deadlines & Requirements webpages.
-Applicants who have attended institutions or earned degrees outside the United States or Canada should also review the International Student Admissions webpage for additional requirements.
+A. Each step of the application process is outlined on the how to apply and admissions deadlines and requirements webpages.
+Applicants who have attended institutions or earned degrees outside the United States or Canada should also review the international student admissions webpage for additional requirements.

 Q. Can I speak to someone about my background, credentials, program of interest, and potential admissibility?

 A. We invite you to schedule a personal phone consultation with an admissions representative, or to participate in a program virtual information session and access our virtual information resources.
 We can also help you connect with the appropriate faculty member or academic program coordinator who may also assist you with in-depth questions about the program, course work, course sequence, requirements, and student experiences in the program.

 Q. I want to transfer into a master’s or doctoral degree program.
 Is there a special application I need to submit?